thomashorrobin/nzx/README.md

 ### React

 The React portion of this app basically just displays data to the user.
-The user can navigate between different parties and react rerenders to components to display data.
+The user can navigate between different parties and react rerenders to display data.

 This is obviously a very basic use of React but I've focused the functionality on being useful to the interview and covering all of reacts basics.

 ### conclusion

+I enjoyed linking all this stuff up.
+I'd never build a React app without the help of a scaffolder so that was exciting as well.
+However isn't the most elegant code I've written, I just didn't have time to refactor anything I'm sorry.
+I hope it's good enough that you guys can follow it along.